-According to G-FINDER data, the focus of UK global health product development R&D spending in 2015 was on malaria (US$28 million; 22%), tuberculosis (US$24 million; 19%), core funding for organizations that engage in R&D for multiple diseases (US$24 million; 19%), and African viral hemorrhagic fevers (US$23 million; 18%).
+According to G-FINDER data, the focus of UK global health R&D spending in 2016 was on malaria (US$23 million, or 23%), tuberculosis (US$19 million; 19%), and HIV/AIDS (US$11 million, or 11%).
+However, the largest portion of funding went to organizations that engage in R&D for multiple diseases (US$27 million, or 27%).

-The most important institutions for global health R&D are the Department for International Development (DFID), the Department of Health (DOH), and the Medical Research Council (MRC).
-There are ongoing discussions among the different institutions about a joint governance mechanism to coordinate strategy on global health R&D, or on ODA-funded research more broadly.
+The UK does not a have a single strategy for global health R&D. Instead, responsibilities for global health R&D and related areas such as disease surveillance and epidemic response are dispersed across various government agencies and research institutions, with each setting its own priorities.
+The most important institutions for global health R&D are the Department for International Development (DFID), the Department of Health (DOH), and the Medical Research Council (MRC), which was brought under the umbrella group Research Councils UK (RCUK) in April 2018.
+The goal of RCUK is to enhance collaboration among the seven UK research councils.
+There are ongoing discussions among the different institutions about a joint governance mechanism to coordinate strategy on global health R&D specifically, or on ODA-funded research more broadly.

-- The Ross Fund portfolio includes the Fleming Fund (£195 million) whose creation was announced in March 2015.
+The Ross Fund (£1 billion for fiscal years 2016 to2020, or US$1.4 billion in 2016 prices) is a government portfolio of investments to support development, testing, and delivery of new health products related to antimicrobial resistance (AMR), including malaria and tuberculosis, neglected tropical diseases, and diseases with epidemic potential, such as Ebola.
+The Ross Fund portfolio is managed by two departments (DFID and DOH), rather than as a true cross-government fund.
+The Ross Fund portfolio includes the Fleming Fund (£195 million in planned spending, or US$263 million in 2016 prices), which was announced in March 2015.
 It seeks to strengthen surveillance on drug resistance and laboratory capacity in developing countries.
-The Ross Fund also comprises the new Global AMR Innovation Fund, to encourage investments from government and the private sector into AMR-related research.
-The UK Aid Strategy committed an additional £70 million to the Fleming Fund and an extra £40 million to the new Global AMR Innovation Fund.
-Moreover, the Ross Fund portfolio includes £110 million for the UK Vaccines Research and Development Network, to bring together expertise from industry, academic, and philanthropic organizations to develop and trial new vaccines for diseases of epidemic potential.
+The Ross Fund also comprises the new Global AMR Innovation Fund to encourage investments from government and the private sector into AMR-related research.
+The UK ‘aid strategy’ (‘UK aid: tackling global challenges in the national interest’) committed an additional £70 million (US$95 million in 2016 prices) to the Fleming Fund and an extra £40 million (US$54 million in 2016 prices) to the new Global AMR Innovation Fund.
+Moreover, the Ross Fund portfolio includes £110 million (US$149 million in planned spending in 2016 prices) for the UK Vaccines Research and Development Network, to bring together expertise from industry, academic, and philanthropic organizations to develop and test new vaccines for diseases of epidemic potential.

 DFID’s Research and Evidence Division leads on global health R&D policy

 DFID’s Research and Evidence Division manages the global health research portfolio, overseen by DFID’s Chief Scientific Adviser and Director of Research.
 The Research and Evidence Division has an operational plan that sets out its vision and strategic priorities for a five-year period.
-The current plan runs from 2011 to 2016 and a new one is currently in development (as of March 2017).
+The current plan runs from 2011 to 2016 and a new one is currently in development (as of February 2018).

 Based on the operational plan, the Research and Evidence Division develops business cases for investments and commitments to specific research programs that are approved by DFID leadership.
-In addition, the Medical Research Council (MRC), a publicly-funded organization to support research across areas within medical science, has a governing body (the Council) that decides on strategic and financial issues.
+In addition, the MRC, a publicly-funded organization to support research across areas within medical science, has a governing body (the Council) that decides on strategic and financial issues.
 The MRC receives internal advice from its Strategy Board and the Global Health Group, which includes DFID’s Chief Scientific Advisor.
 The Global Health Group is responsible for ensuring that the MRC provides an effective health R&D strategy that takes into account research that is relevant to resource-poor settings.